svdesai/heading-date-estimation/README.md

 ## Introduction

-This is an implementation of submiited paper:
+This is an implementation of submitted paper:

 Desai, S., Balasubramanian, V., Fukatsu, T., Ninomiya, S., Guo, W.(2019).
 Automatic estimation of heading date of paddy rice using deep learning.
 Plant Methods.